scality/bert-e/templates/mismatch_prefix_issue_type.md

 To fix this problem:

-- either correct the issue type in Jira, and comment this pull request to try again,
+- either correct the type of {{ issue.key }}, and comment this pull request to try again,
 - or, rename the source branch, and open a new pull request.
 {% endblock %}